-Gillian Allnutt Launch Readings
+Gillian Allnutt Readings

-Gillian Allnutt's tenth collection Lode was published by Bloodaxe Books in May 2025.
-It is being launched with a number of readings around North-East England, where Gillian Allnutt has lived for the past thirty years.
+Lode was launched with in-person readings around North-East England, where Gillian Allnutt has lived for the past thirty years.
+Her reading at Berwick Literary Festival was filmed - see video below.

 The lode in Gillian Allnutt’s title picks up on two of the many meanings of the word.
 A lode can be a course, a way, a journey; also a road, a lane.
 Her collection traces a journey through time, the time of her own life and of our lives, since the Second World War.
 Lode also means guidance, here the guidance afforded by the continuity and relative stability – economic, cultural, spiritual – of Britain’s postwar years, the setting of the first part of the book.

 Gillian Allnutt's earlier collections Nantucket and the Angel and Lintel were both shortlisted for the T.S.
 Eliot Prize.
 Poems from these collections are included in her Bloodaxe retrospective How the Bicycle Shone: New & Selected Poems (2007), which draws on six published books plus a new collection, Wolf Light, and was a Poetry Book Society Special Commendation.
-Her most recent collections from Bloodaxe are indwelling (2013) and wake (2018), with a new collection Lode published in May 2025.
+Her most recent collections from Bloodaxe are indwelling (2013) and wake (2018), with her tenth collection Lode published in May 2025.

 Gillian Allnutt was awarded The Queen's Gold Medal for Poetry, 2016.
 The Medal, awarded for excellence in poetry, was made on the basis of her body of work.
 Her poetry has been published by Bloodaxe Books since 1994.